Anjana-MU/..CSharp/Basics/DataTypes.md

-1. Basics
+**Basics**
+- Signed(both positive and negative numbers are stored)
+- Unsigned(only positive numbers are stored) this allows you to store one extra BIT value, so the memory capacity increases

+	DataTypes
 	- The address of the reference type is stored on stack
 	- Int is a struct type
+	- Var keyword can be used where you don't want to mention dataType

 Value types are: Char, Struct, Enum, Numeric types, Boolean types Reference types are: String, Lists, Class Objects, Arrays